regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 | regolith-i3-user-programs    | Optionally launch user programs specified in Xresources |
 | regolith-i3-workspace-config | Workspace keybindings |

 Soft dependencies can be removed without causing packages that depend upon it to be removed.
 This means that any of the listed packages can be removed.
 Users can make tweaks to configuration in a more stable manner by replacing a default configuration partial with their own version.
-This can be achieved by copying the partial to be customized into `~/.config/regolith2/i3/config.d/` and removing the original via apt.
+This can be achieved by copying the partial to be customized into `~/.config/regolith2/i3/config.d/` and removing the original file in `/usr/share/regolith/i3/config.d` via apt.
 For example, to customize Workspace keybindings:

 ```console
 mkdir -p ~/.config/regolith2/i3/config.d